This post may contain affiliate links. Please read our disclosure.

 It is also very practical when exercising, driving, or doing anything else where you don’t want to stop to check your blood sugar on your phone or with a finger stick.

-More socially acceptable than checking smart phone
+More socially acceptable than checking your phone

-Diabetes patients may be able to check their blood sugar through their smartphones, but there are many instances where checking your phone isn’t acceptable.
+You may be able to check your blood sugar through your smartphone, but there are many instances where checking your phone isn’t acceptable.

 What to look for when purchasing a smartwatch